mjhm/cukelib/src/knex_service/README.md

 ##### Return and side effect

-- Sets universe variable `_cukeserv.currentDatabase` to the name from the config.
+- Sets universe variable `_cukelib.currentDatabase` to the name from the config.

-- Returns a promise for a `cukeserv` service object:
+- Returns a promise for a `cukelib` service object:

 ```
 {